Before making an application

 Can I apply to more than one scheme?

 Yes, if you are running two different projects that meet the criteria for different schemes then you can apply to more than one scheme.
+Please note that you can not apply for a scheme for which you hold a current grant.

 If you have one project that meets the criteria for more than one scheme and you would like to apply to both, please speak to us before making your applications, depending on the schemes we may be able to automatically consider funding from both and this could save you time in completing multiple applications.